The IB cycle of mathematical inquiry

 Given its commitment to inquiry, the IB's treatment of mathematical forms of inquiry is brief.
 In the DP subject guide we find a short paragraph about the need for inquiry, problem solving and critical thinking.
 Teachers are encouraged to take approaches and use tools "intrinsically linked to the IB learner profile, which encourages learning by experimentation, questioning and discovery."

-While there are common features of inquiry across disciplines, a generic recipe risks losing sight of the specific nature of inquiry in mathematics.
+While there are common features of inquiry across disciplines, any generic recipe, such as the IB's learner profile, risks losing sight of the specific nature of inquiry in mathematics.

-The guide addresses this issue by presenting a cycle of mathematical inquiry in the form of a flow chart (top left).
+The guide addresses this issue by presenting a cycle of mathematical inquiry in the form of a flow chart (see above).
 The cycle's five steps - four processes (in rectangles) and one conditional operation that leads to a decision (in a rhombus) - are presented without explanation.
 We review each step below.

 Explore the content